 Searching the internet will reveal other websites with information about "The Senator" baldcypress.

-NOTE: Important news updates about the 1-16-2012 FIRE LOSS of "The Senator" Florida champion baldcypress tree!!!
+A few NEWS REPORTS about the 1-16-2012 FIRE LOSS of "The Senator" Florida champion baldcypress tree!

 Capt.
 Erika & I now take a 50-foot tape measure, along with our cameras, on our Taxodium distichum hunts.
 Since we started doing this our three largest baldcypress trees have measured-in at 28 to 30 feet in girth or about 9 to 10 feet in diameter, at 4.5 feet above ground level.
 We keep our "eyes-peeled" for undiscovered ancient cypress sentinels, "ivorybill" ghosts, gaping alligators, & water moccasins displaying their "cottonmouths."

 Look closely at this photo (click-on it to enlarge).
 Could this virgin bald cypress be a FEMALE tree?